solarsailer/matthieuoger.com/content/posts/2022-03-15-rotation-videos.md

 **This is perfect, except for one thing: videos**.
 Videos are the only thing you want to see in landscape, not portrait.[^1]

-Since most videos are consumed through YouTube, the problem is particularly egregious there.
-Fortunately, YouTube added a way to switch a video to landscape, even when in portrait orientation (by using the fullscreen button).
+Since tons of videos are consumed through YouTube, the problem is particularly egregious there.
+Fortunately, YouTube added a way to switch a video to landscape, even when in portrait orientation (by using the fullscreen button), locked or not.

 It's not as practical as _physically_ rotating the phone though.